Folliculitis signs and symptoms include:

 Superficial forms of folliculitis include:

-- Staphylococcal folliculitis.
-This common type is marked by itchy, white, pus-filled bumps that can occur anywhere on your body where hair follicles are present.
-When it affects a man's beard area, it's called barber's itch.
-It occurs when hair follicles become infected with Staphylococcus aureus (staph) bacteria.
-Although staph bacteria live on your skin all the time, they generally cause problems only when they enter your body through a cut or other wound.
-This can occur through shaving, scratching or with an injury to the skin.
+- Bacterial folliculitis.
+This common type is marked by itchy, white, pus-filled bumps.
+When bacterial folliculitis affects a man's beard area, it's called barber's itch.
+It occurs when hair follicles become infected with bacteria, usually Staphylococcus aureus (staph).
+Staph bacteria live on the skin all the time.
+But they generally cause problems only when they enter your body through a cut or other wound.

-- Pityrosporum folliculitis.
-Especially common in teens and adult men, pityrosporum folliculitis is caused by a yeast and produces chronic, red, itchy pustules on the back and chest and sometimes on the neck, shoulders, upper arms and face.
+- Pityrosporum (pit-ih-ROS-puh-rum) folliculitis.
+This type is especially common in teens and adult men.
+It's caused by a yeast infection and produces chronic, red, itchy pustules on the back and chest and sometimes on the neck, shoulders, upper arms and face.

 Types of deep folliculitis